nico-garcia-r/WindowsControl/README.md

 # MS Windows Controls

 Module to control MS Windows applications

-This module can be used with "Desktop Recorder"

-*Read this in other languages: [English](README.md), [Portugues](README.pr.md), [Español](README.es.md).*
+*Read this in other languages: [English](README.md), [Português](README.pr.md), [Español](README.es.md)*

 ## How to install this module

-__Download__ and __install__ the content in 'modules' folder in Rocketbot path
+To install the module in Rocketbot Studio, it can be done in two ways:
+1. Manual: __Download__ the .zip file and unzip it in the modules folder.
+The folder name must be the same as the module and inside it must have the following files and folders: \__init__.py, package.json, docs, example and libs.
+If you have the application open, refresh your browser to be able to use the new module.
+2. Automatic: When entering Rocketbot Studio on the right margin you will find the **Addons** section, select **Install Mods**, search for the desired module and press install.

 ## Overview

 1. WindowScope
 A container that enables you to attach to an already opened window and perform multiple actions within it.
 This activity is also automatically generated when using the Desktop recorder.
+The application that you want to automate should be opened prior to executing the activity.

 2. Element screenshot
 Takes a screenshot of the element and saves it in the specified directory.

 3. Click